kontent-ai/statsig-custom-element-sample/README.md

 3. Statsig returns the winning variant (`control` or `test`) based on user assignment
 4. Render only the linked items from the winning variant, ignore the other

-See the [`example/`](./example/) folder for a minimal frontend implementation showing how to resolve experiment variants using the Statsig SDK with Kontent.ai rich text.
+See the [`example/`](./example/) folder for a minimal frontend implementation showing how to resolve experiment variants using the Statsig SDK.
+The example shows both, how to resolve experiments as components in rich text and as linked items in a linked items element.

 ## Prerequisites